OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_cp/In_Five_Steps_to_Your_Content_Package.md

  - Open the **CP-Editor**:

-    Go to the menu "Administration" of the CP learning resource and select **"Edit content "**.
+    Go to the menu "Administration" of the CP learning resource and select **"Edit content"**.
 This way you get to the CP editor.
 Here you can edit, format and save the content using the HTML editor.
 You can also upload new pages and files to design your CP.
 Create a structured hypertext with multiple pages here.

  - When you have made all the desired changes, select "save" and close the CP-editor.